-Our core values of integrity, fairness, excellence, respect, professionalism and teamwork underpin the foundation upon which Argus is built.
+Our core values of integrity, fairness, excellence, respect, professionalism and teamwork underpin the foundation upon which the Argus Group is built.
 The Group ensures that the individuals running the business or fulfilling key functions are aligned with the core values of the Group and have the appropriate knowledge and skills.